Arriving in Atrani

 The coast road passes through Atrani on a series of stone arches over ten meters above ground level.
 The first three stories of the buildings are visible through those arches, and smaller archways pass through those buildings and into the town.

-Here we are walking through the largest of those archways through the buildings and into Piazza Umberto, the main square of Atrani.
+The largest of those archways passes under the road, through the buildings, and into Piazza Umberto, the main square of Atrani.

 There are some sidewalk cafes, and there is a minor official in an elaborate uniform.
 Yes, we're still in Italy.